AntoninLngt/TP-HSP-CROSETTO-LONGEOT/README.md

 Each thread is identified by a combination of its indices: `threadIdx`, `blockIdx`, and the block and grid dimensions (`blockDim`, `gridDim`).
 This allows threads to collaborate and divide workloads dynamically.

+> [!TIP]
+>A CPU (Central Processing Unit) is optimized for sequential processing with a few powerful cores handling tasks one at a time or in small batches.
+In contrast, a GPU (Graphics Processing Unit) excels at parallelization, using thousands of smaller, less powerful cores to process many tasks simultaneously.

 Using this theory will show us the difference between CPU and GPU.

 ### Compare the time for running a programm under GPU & CPU